Luke’s Journey Autism Fund

 - Personal travel to and from therapy appointments

-- Items already covered through existing insurance or DDA benefits.
+- Items already covered through existing insurance or DDA/DDD benefits

 This list is not exclusive.
-Final decisions will be determined by Luke’s Journey Fund committee members.
+Final decisions will be determined by Luke’s Journey Autism Fund committee members.

 How do I apply?